-The 21st Century CURES act increases access to health information for patients, therefore patients can see EMR entries in real time through the patient portal in the Baptist Health MyChart patient portal.
+The 21st Century CURES act increases access to health information for patients; therefore, patients can see EMR entries in real time through the Baptist Health MyChart patient portal.
 Please be aware patients may obtain reports and information regarding their health before a provider has been able to address the results with the patient.